 Securities Tradable or potentially tradable financial instruments.
-Standard Industrial Classification (SIC) The industrial classification applied to the collection and publication of a wide range of economic statistics.
-The current version, Standard Industrial Classification (SIC) 2007, is consistent with NACE, revision 2.
-See NACE for further details.
-System of National Accounts (SNA) The internationally agreed standard system for macroeconomic accounts.
-The latest version is described in SNA 2008.
 Special drawing rights (SDRs) (F.12) These are reserve assets created and distributed by decision of the members of the IMF.
 Participants accept an obligation to provide convertible currency to another participant, when designated by the IMF to do so, in exchange for special drawing rights (SDRs) equivalent to three times their own allocation.
 Only countries with a sufficiently strong balance of payments are so designated by the IMF.
 SDRs may also be used in certain direct payments between participants in the scheme and for payments of various kinds to the IMF.
 Special purpose entities (SPEs) These are generally organised or established in economies other than those in which the parent companies are resident and engaged primarily in international transactions but in few or no local operations.
-Special purpose entities (SPEs) are defined either by their structure (for example, financing subsidiary, holding company, base company or regional headquarters) or their purpose (for example, sale and regional administration, management of foreign exchange risk or facilitation of financing of investment).
+Special purpose entities (SPEs) are defined either by their structure (for example, financing subsidiary, holding company, base company or regional headquarters) or their purpose (for example, sale and regional administration, management of foreign exchange risk, or facilitation of financing of investment).
 SPEs should be treated as direct investment enterprises if they meet the 10% criterion.
 They are an integral part of direct investment networks as are, for the most part, SPE transactions with other members of the group.
 Staged payments See advance and progress payments.